By Andy Burrows

 Finance business partnering, to me, is primarily a purpose-driven mindset, with a set of skills and behaviours to back it up.
 And these are the skills and behaviours you need in increasing measure in Finance roles that deal with business performance management.
 These are, admittedly, nowadays found mainly in FP&A. But I’ve also seen them in Financial Controllers and other more traditional Finance roles, especially in smaller businesses.

-I’ll be writing more about Finance business partnering and CFO skills over the coming weeks, so watch out for those articles.
+I often write about Finance business partnering and CFO skills, so watch out for new articles.
 Or register for the Supercharged Finance newsletter to make sure you don’t miss them.

-Next time I’ll be looking into the three areas of skills and behaviours that both Finance business partners and Chief Financial Officers need to develop in.
-Don’t miss it!
+The next article in this series looks into the three areas of skills and behaviours that both Finance business partners and Chief Financial Officers need to develop in.
+Click the link to take a look now!

 Join our mailing list to receive the latest news and updates on new resources to help you make your Finance role add value in the business you work for